zachelrath/Relax/README.md

 				select	Priority
 				from	Case
 				where	Status = 'New'
-				and		Priority not in ('High','Critical')
+				and		Priority not in ('High','Critic

+				al')
 				and		Account.relax__SLA__c in ('Platinum','Gold')
 				and		AccountId != null
 				and		CreatedDate < :Date.today().addDays(-2)